 Peter in this text explains the all-inclusiveness of the will of God and of man.

 Also, we can conclude that the apostles and prophets of the New Testament prophecies must be interpreted through Scripture.
 There is no other way to finding the truth of God’s word; otherwise, false prophets will continue to have a hay day with their false doctrines bilking the masses of truth and their money.

-Remember, prophecy is the forth-telling of the very will of God of the past, present and future, which is summed up in the consummation of God’s eternal purpose through Jesus Christ.
+Remember, prophecy is the forth-telling of the very will of God of the past, present and future, which is summed up in the consummation of God’s eternal purpose through Christ.

 - Probing the Prosperity Gospel